Maracanã Football Match

 Visit some of the following lakes: Lagoa Esperança, Lagoa Bonita and Lagoa Azul where you will have the opportunity to swim in the turquoise waters and relax on the white sands.

-Cycling Tour of Rio's Beaches
+Cycling tour of Rio's beaches

 The beaches are an excellent place to watch cariocas jogging, strutting and walking their poodles in the sunshine.
 You set the pace and if there is time you will also be able to circle the Lagoa before returning to your hotel.

-Fishermen fish from dug out canoes, locals collect shellfish at low tide, schooners lie at anchor, all protected by the famous Bonfim church, one of the most important churches of pilgrimage in Brazil and deeply syncretised with the Candomblé.
+Fishermen fish from dugout canoes, locals collect shellfish at low tide, schooners lie at anchor, all protected by the famous Bonfim church, one of the most important churches of pilgrimage in Brazil and deeply syncretised with the Candomblé.